adambard/learnxinyminutes-docs/elm.html.markdown

 volume { width = 3, height = 2, depth = 7 } -- 42

--- Functions can be recursive
-fib n =
-  if n < 2 then
+-- Functions can be recursive. fib n = if n < 2 then
     1